11 killed in Brazilian 'massacre' | DW | 19.05.2019

 At least 11 people were killed in a "massacre" in Brazil's northern state of Para on Sunday, according to authorities.

-Police told local media that seven gunman arrived in cars and on motorcycles and opened fire in a bar in the region's largest city, Belem, before fleeing.
+Police told local media that seven gunmen arrived at a bar in three cars and on one motorcycle and opened fire.
+The perpetrators fled the scene.
+The incident took place in the region's largest city, Belem.

 jsi/aw (AP, AFP)